sair-lab/AirSLAM/README.md

 ## :running: Run

-The launch files for VO/VIO, map optimization and relocalization are placed in [VO folder](launch/visual_odometry), [MR folder](launch/map_refinement), and [Reloc folder](launch/relocalization), respectively.
-Before running them, you need to modify the corresponding configurations according to you data path and the desired map saving path.
+The launch files for VO/VIO, map optimization, and relocalization are placed in [VO folder](launch/visual_odometry), [MR folder](launch/map_refinement), and [Reloc folder](launch/relocalization), respectively.
+Before running them, you need to modify the corresponding configurations according to your data path and the desired map-saving path.
 The following is an example of mapping, optimization, and relocalization with the EuRoC dataset.

 ### Mapping